This Beatles Covers Collection originates in the early seventies.

 Inmediatly after the concert had ended we tried to get in touch with McCartney but only saw him quickly leaving the Munich Olympiahalle.
 A dangerous car chase followed but we managed to see Paul and Linda arriving at the Hilton Hotel.
 It resulted in a picture but not the so hoped for short interview.

-Anyway, we were thrilled and didn'd bother the twelve hours back in the middle of the night.
+Anyway, we were thrilled and did not bother about the twelve hours back in the middle of the night.

 (See magazine page)